 Closing capital while the round is open:

-Some founders choose to take advantage of rolling closes, which allows you to withdraw available funds from your round while it remains open.
+Some founders choose to take advantage of rolling closes, which allows you to withdraw available funds from your round while it remains open to new investments.

 To qualify, you must have at least your minimum offering amount in available funds.
-If you surpass your minimum we can schedule you for a first rolling close 21 days after you file your Form C. You become eligible for subsequent rolling closes each time you raise another 50k, and you can request another rolling close each time.
+Available funds must include the lead investor.
+A significant portion of the investment cannot come from key members of your company.
+If you surpass your minimum we can schedule you for a first rolling close 21 days after you file your Form C. We will also need valid wire information to disburse to your company.
+You become eligible for subsequent rolling closes each time you have another $50k in your ready funds, and it’s been more than 2 weeks since your previous rolling close.

 Investors with investments eligible for disbursement must first be notified that you're initiating a rolling close and will have 5 business days to opt out of the tranche.
-Once the 5 business day period is over (provided you are still over your minimum in available funds) you can receive a disbursement.
+For your first rolling disbursement, Once the 5 business day period is over and provided you are still over your minimum in available funds you can receive a disbursement.
+For subsequent rollings, as long as you remain above $50k in ready to disburse funds, your disbursement can proceed.
 Disbursements occur weekly on Fridays.
+If there is an issue, we will notify you.
+Depending on your financial institution, the disbursement will post within a few business days.

-When you withdraw funds during a rolling close, you will countersign contracts for all investments included in the rolling close.
-This means that you’ve executed contracts with those investors whose funds are disbursed, and your round is officially successful.
+When you withdraw funds during a rolling close, you will need to countersign contracts for all investments included in the rolling close.
+This means that you’ve executed contracts and your round is officially successful.
 It also means that you can no longer cancel your round and refund investors whose funds you have withdrawn.
-Note: Once you get the email with contracts to countersign, we will have to disburse those funds before we can send any more.
+Note: Once you get the email with contracts to countersign, we will have to disburse those funds before we can send any more, or schedule you for any other disbursements.

-If you’d like to initiate a rolling close, visit your manage page by going to wefunder.com/companyslug/manage and click on the "Request Funds" button or free to reach out to us at support@wefunder.com to confirm the status of your available funds.
-Note: it may take a few weeks to set everything in motion and receive your wire.
+If you’d like to initiate a rolling close, reach out to us at closing@wefunder.com to confirm the status of your available funds.
+Note: it may take a few weeks to set everything in motion and receive your funds.

 Congrats on your successful round!
 So what’s next?

 Our goal is to get you your final tranche of available funds within 3 weeks of your close date.
-A member of our team will check to make sure your available funds are over the minimum threshold and work with you to schedule a tranche date.
+A member of our team will check to make sure your available funds are over the minimum threshold, if you haven’t yet received a disbursement, and work with you to schedule a tranche date.

-We will then work to clear blocked investments and ready them for a final disbursement.
-We will email everyone whose investments are blocked (and might ask you to do the same) and prompt them to take the necessary steps by a deadline.
-Once the deadline has passed, we’ll cancel all remaining blocked investments and slot you in for the final wire.
+We will work to clear blocked investments in preparation for a final disbursement.
+We will email everyone whose investments are blocked (and might ask you to do the same!) and prompt them to take the necessary steps by a deadline before you’re slotted for your final disbursement.
+Once the deadline has passed, we’ll cancel all remaining blocked investments and send your final disbursement.

-We will typically disburse all funds within 2-3 tranches, depending on the size of your raise, whether or not you have early bird terms, the number of blocked investments, etc. When we schedule you for your first partial tranche, we'll be able to give you a general timeline of how long this whole process will take based on your raise.
+If necessary, we will disburse all funds within 2-3 tranches.
+This depends on the size of your raise, whether or not you have early bird terms, the number of blocked investments, etc. If we decide to do this and we schedule you for a partial tranche, we'll be able to give you a general timeline of how long this whole process will take based on your raise.

 Some common reasons why investments are blocked and how to clear them: